Q - What do I do with updates I receive on alumni or donors?

 Endorse the check(s) "For Deposit Only" immediately.
 Endorsement stamps are available from the Business Office head Cashier.

 If the check(s) was received by mail, keep the envelope.
-Use the Gift Log Form to make a log of the check(s).
+Use the Gift Check Log to make a log of the check(s).
 Print two copies of the Log.

-Within that business day, deliver one signed copy of the Gift Log Form, the check(s), the envelope(s)--if received by mail--and any correspondence included therewith to the Advancement Services office located in Room 201 in Derryberry Hall.
+Within that business day, deliver one signed copy of the Gift Log Form, the check(s), the envelope(s)--if received by mail--and any correspondence included therewith to the Advancement Services office located on the second floor of the Alumni Building.
 This office is open from 8 a.m. until 12 Noon and from 1 p.m. until 4:30 p.m.

 Q - How do I process a gift-in-kind (GIK) to the University?

-No gift item--e.g. computer equipment, a car, laboratory equipment, clothing, etc.--may be accepted or placed on Tennessee Technological University property until a gift-in-kind form has been completed—all signatures obtained.
+No gift item--e.g. computer equipment, a car, laboratory equipment, clothing, etc.--may be accepted or placed on Tennessee Technological University property until an In-Kind Form has been completed—all signatures obtained.
 Care must be exercised to assure that a gift of property, equipment, etc., does not involve any potential liability for the University.

 We need the name of the individual reporting the gift.
-This can be the donor or someone in the department who is filling out the form in the donor’s behalf.
+This must be someone in the department who is benefiting from the in-kind gift.
 This person will be called if there are any questions.

 We need the name of the department reporting the gift.